Motti Zohar

 • Geospatial Information Science for examining the interplay between the human & natural environments

-• Spatiotemporal patterns associate with the occurrences of natural hazards and risks
+• Spatiotemporal patterns associated with the occurrences of natural hazards and risks

 • The development of GIScience themes, approaches & geoanalytics tools